Best Black Friday Fitness Equipment Deals See Deals

 3. Use other protein sources: Foods like Greek yogurt can improve the texture of your shake and provide additional protein.

-4. Freeze ingredients: Frozen ingredients give you a thicker consistency, which will keep you more full compared to a thin shake.
+4. Freeze ingredients: Frozen ingredients can give you a thicker consistency, which can help keep you more satiated compared to a thin shake.

 How We Picked and Tested the Best Protein Shakes

 During our testing, we took note of factors like taste and texture, mouthfeel, aftertastes, side effects, and satiety.
-We combined those findings with the nutritional profiles of each drink, plus any third-party certifications, to establish our list of the best protein shakes, which you see here.
+We combined those findings with the nutritional profiles of each drink, plus any third-party certifications, to establish our list.

 Formulation